HSR-Stud/Willkommen/FAQ.md

 ### What is Github?

 The tool Git synchronizes documents between many computers, and although not strictly necessary, there is usually one computer that acts as the *origin* or "central server".
-Github is a service that offers that, a place to put your documents that everyone can easily reach from anywhere (and some other things, like an issue tracker, ...).
+Github is a service that offers that, a place to put your documents that everyone can easily reach from anywhere (plus some other things, like an issue tracker, ...).

 ### What is Travis CI?